Deep Beams Concept

 Deep beams are structural elements loaded as simple beams in which a significant amount of the load is carried to the supports by a compression force combining the load and the reaction.
 As a result, the strain distribution is no longer considered linear, and the shear deformations become significant when compared to pure flexure.

-Floor slabs under horizontal load, short span beams carrying heavy loads, and transfer girders are examples of deep beams.
-Deep beam is a beam having large depth/thickness ratio and shear span depth ratio less than 2.5for concentrated load and less than 5.0 for distributed load.
-Because the geometry of deep beams, their behavior is different with slender beam or intermediate beam.
+Floor slabs under horizontal load, short-span beams carrying heavy loads, and transfer girders are examples of deep beams.
+A deep beam is a beam having a large depth/thickness ratio and shear span depth ratio of less than 2.5 for concentrated load and less than 5.0 for the distributed load.
+Because of the geometry of deep beams, their behavior is different from slender beams or intermediate beams.

 Difference Between Deep Beams & Simple Beams

-The followings are the major different of deep beam element compared with simple beam based on the design assumption, as follows:
+The followings are the major differences of deep beam elements compared with simple beams based on the design assumption, as follows:

-- Plane Section Do Not Remain Plane, the assumption of plane section remain plane cannot be used in the deep beam design.
-The strain distribution is not longer linear.
+- Plane Section Do Not Remain Plane, the assumption of the plane section remains plane cannot be used in the deep beam design.
+The strain distribution is no longer linear.

 - Shear Deformation, the shear deformation cannot be neglected as in the ordinary beam.
 The stress distribution is not linear even in the elastic stage.
-At the ultimate limit state the shape of concrete compressive stress block is not parabolic shape again
+At the ultimate limit state, the shape of the concrete compressive stress block is not parabolic shape again

-Deep beams play a very significant role in design of mega and as well as small structures.
-Some times for architectural purposes buildings are designed without using any column for a very large span.
-In such case if ordinary beams are provided they can cause failure such as flexural failure.
+Deep beams play a very significant role in the design of mega and as well as small structures.
+Sometimes for architectural purposes, buildings are designed without using any columns for a very large span.
+In such cases, if ordinary beams are provided they can cause failure such as flexural failure.

-To avoid this problem of construction of some very long span halls etc the concept of deep beams is very effective and durable.
-But there are also some minor problems with the construction of deep beams as well let
+To avoid this problem of construction of some very long-span halls etc the concept of deep beams is very effective and durable.